b-lukaszuk/BS_wJ_eng/contents/logo.md

 ![Replicating JuliaStats logo.
 Attempt 1.](./images/logo1.png){#fig:logo1}

 So far, so good.
-Now instead of a 1 big point we will need a few thousand smaller points (let's say `markersize=10`) concentrated around the center of a given group.
+Now instead of a one big point we will need a few thousand smaller points (let's say `markersize=10`) concentrated around the center of a given group.
 Moreover, the points should be partially transparent [to that end we will use `alpha` keyword argument (`alpha=0` - fully transparent, `alpha=1` -